adamnestor/ServiceApplication/README.md

+# Service Application
+## Final Project Proposal

-### I. Welcome Page
+### Welcome Page

-    1. Welcome to site
+1. **Welcome to website**
-    2. Information regarding mission and purpose
+2. **Information regarding mission and purpose**
-    3. Ability to create account / sign in as a student user
-        * Create Account
-            * Student Name
-            * Student Username
-            * Student Password
-            * Student Organization (Dropdown menu of options)
-    4. Ability to create account / sign in as an administrator (admin)
+3. **Ability to Create Account / Sign In as an organization administrator (admin)**
-        * Create Admin Account
+    1. Create Account
-            * Admin Name
+        - Admin Name
-            * Admin Username
+        - Admin Username
-            * Admin Password
+        - Admin Password
-            * Organization Name
+        - Organization Name
-            * Total Service Requirements
+        - Total Service Requirements
-            * Optional Sub Requirements
+        - Optional Sub Requirements
-                ** Example: Number of Hours for each year: Freshman, Sophomore, Junior, Senior
+            -- Number of Hours for each year
-            * Optional Service Categories
+        - Optional Service Categories
+    2. Sign In
+        - Username
+        - Password
+4. **Ability to Create Account / Sign In as a student user**
+    1. Create Account
+        - Student Name
+        - Student Username
+        - Student Password
+        - Student Organization (Select from Dropdown Menu)
+    2. Sign In
+        - Username
+        - Password

-### II.
-Admin User Experience
+### Admin User Experience

-    A. Organization Admin Welcome Page
+1. **Organization Admin Home Page**
     1. Dashboard of Progress
-        2. List of Students Within Organization
+    2. List of Students within Organization
-        3. List of Submitted Service Events Seeking Approval
+    3. List of Submitted Service Event Seeking Approval
     4. Ability to update admin user password
-        5. Ability to give a user admin status?
+    5. Ability to give a user admin status??
     6. Ability to update organization service requirements
-            a.
-Update organization name
+        * Update organization name
-            b.
-Update Requirements
+        * Update requirements
-            c.
-Update Sub Requirements
+        * Update sub requirements
-            d.
-Update service categories
+        * Update service categories
     7. Ability to delete organization

-    B. Admin View of Individual Students
+2. **Admin View of Individual Students**
-        1. When a student listed on welcome page is clicked
+    - When a student listed on home page is clicked
-            a.
-Ability to remove student from organization
+        * Ability to remove student from organization
-            b.
-Ability to view list of service events for particular individual student
+        * Ability to view list of service events for student
-    C. Admin View of Service Events
+3. **Admin View of Service Events**
-        1. When a service event on welcome page is clicked
+    - When a service event on home page is clicked
-            a.
-View Event Information
+        * View Event Information
-            b.
-Ability to change status of event to “Needs Attention” or “Approved”
+        * Ability to change status of event to "Needs Attention" or "Approved"
-            c.
-Ability to leave comments
+        * ability to leave comments

-### III.
-Student User Experience
+### Student User Experience

-    A. Student User Welcome Page
+1. **Student User Home Page**
     1. Dashboard of Progress
-            a.
-Overall Requirement Progress
+        * Overall Requirement Progress
-            b.
-Sub Requirement Progress (if defined by admin)
+        * Optional Sub Reqirement Progress
-            c.
-Ability to update password/organization
+        * Ability to update password/organization
-            d.
-Ability to delete account
+        * Ability to delete account
     2. List of Service Events
-            a.
-Organized with most recent on top
+        * Organized with most recent on top
-            b.
-Information Regarding Service Event
+        * Information regarding service event
-                * Location
+            - Location
-                * Date
+            - Date
-                * Number of Hours
+            - Number of Hours
-                * Status: Submitted, Needs Attention, Approved
+            - Status: Submitted, Needs Attention, Approved
-                * Description
+            - Description of Event
-                * Service Supervisor Name
+            - Service Supervisor Name
-                * Category of Service (if defined by admin)
+            - Category (if defined)
-                * Comments
+            - Comments
-        3. Ability to Create a New Service Event
+    3. Ability to create a new service event

-    B. Service Event View
+2. **Service Event View**
-        1. When a Service Event Listed on Welcome Page is Clicked
+    - When a service event list on home page is clicked
-            a.
-Ability to update event
+        * Ability to update event
-            b.
-Ability to delete event
+        * Ability to delete event